mrange/PushStream6/BLOG.md

 [Perhaps](https://github.com/dotnet/fsharp/issues/12388) F# should be changed to support inlining even if `|>` is used?

-The workaround to define an operator `|>>` that has `InlineIfLambda` attribute works but it is easy for a programmer to make mistakes as no warnings are produced by the compiler.
+The workaround to define an operator `|>>` that has the `InlineIfLambda` attribute works but it is easy for a programmer to make mistakes as no warnings are produced by the compiler.

 ```fsharp
   let inline (|>>) ([<InlineIfLambda>] v : _ -> _) ([<InlineIfLambda>] f : _ -> _) = f v